W. P. Carey: A True SWAN Amid A 'Black Swan' Global Pandemic (NYSE:WPC)

 Source: WPC Investor Presentation

-In fact, W. P. Carey (WPC) collected 98% of rent due in Q3-20, one of the highest collection rates in the Net Lease REIT sector:
+In fact, W. P. Carey (NYSE:WPC) collected 98% of rent due in Q3-20, one of the highest collection rates in the Net Lease REIT sector:

 Source: WPC Investor Presentation